Russia's media regulator asks for Novaya Gazeta's registration to be revoked | Law-Order

 - Country:

-Russia's media regulator Roskomnadzor has filed a lawsuit to revoke the registration of the independent Novaya Gazeta newspaper, state-owned news agency TASS reported on Thursday.
+Russia's media regulator has filed a lawsuit to revoke the registration of the independent Novaya Gazeta newspaper, according to documents published on a court website.

 Part of the paper's staff has set up a European edition from Riga, Latvia.
+In April, the European edition's site was blocked inside Russia.
 Novaya Gazeta's longtime editor-in-chief, Nobel Peace Prize Laureate Dmitry Muratov, has remained in Russia despite his vocal opposition to the conflict in Ukraine.
+In April, he was attacked by supporters of the war, having red paint thrown over him.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)